Discover more from Polemics

 Fascism - A system that everyone hates but can’t explain why.

-Fast food - Food we consumer everyday.
+Fast food - Food we consume every day.

 Fast food restaurants - Temples that offer food to the poor.